mcmtilman/SwiftPuLP/README.md

     Authors: Stuart Mitchell 2009

 The Swift model can be found in *WeddingSeatingTests*.
 It mirrors the PuLP model.
-It has an objective function, and only binary constraints.
+It has an objective function, and only binary variables.

 ## Dependencies